DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 ~/src/git-workshop $ git branch -D my-first-feature
 Deleted branch my-first-feature (was 99f448c).

-~/src/git-workshop $ gl
+~/src/git-workshop $ git gr
 * 5a91f76 (HEAD -> main, origin/main) My first feature (#1)
 * 8adbc7b Add content to helloworld.txt
 * 3e228e1 Initial commit
 ```

-This same procedure should be done on the "laptop" repo as well as any other copies of the repo to
-keep everything in sync.
+This same procedure should be done on the "laptop" repo as well as any other copies of the repo to keep everything in sync.

 ## Recap